skpro19/bdd100k-models/det/evaluation_summary.md

 ### 4.1 Strengths

-1. **Strong Detection of Common Classes**: Excellent performance on cars, traffic signs, and pedestrians.
+1. **Strong Detection of Common Classes**: Excellent performance on cars, traffic signs, pedestrians, and traffic lights.
-2. **High Confidence Predictions**: Generally high confidence in its predictions across most classes.
+2. **High Confidence Predictions**: Generally high confidence in its predictions for common classes (44.6% of detections have confidence ≥0.9).
 3. **Adaptability to Common Conditions**: Good performance in the most common environmental conditions.
+4. **Scale Handling**: The model effectively handles scenes with varying object density (from sparse to 56 objects per image).

 ### 4.2 Weaknesses

-1. **Class Imbalance Effects**: Poor performance on rare classes.
+1. **Class Imbalance Effects**: Poor performance on rare classes, with extremely limited detection of motorcycles, riders, and bicycles, and no detection of trains.
 2. **Occlusion Handling**: Struggles with heavily occluded objects.
 3. **Environmental Robustness**: Reduced performance in challenging lighting and weather conditions.
 4. **Small Object Detection**: Difficulty detecting small or distant objects.
+5. **Bimodal Confidence**: The confidence distribution shows a bimodal pattern, suggesting the model is either very certain or quite uncertain about its predictions.

 ## 5. Suggestions for Improvement